Skip to main content

 APHL, in collaboration with the US Centers for Disease Control and Prevention (CDC), Office of Laboratory Systems and Response (OLSR), Division of Laboratory Systems (DLS) is pleased to convene the 2026 Laboratory Response Network for Biological Preparedness (LRN-B) Technical Meeting September 1-3 in San Antonio, TX.

-The purpose of this meeting is to convene LRN-B members and provide information on various aspects of the network.
 By the end of this meeting attendees will be able to:

 • Discuss organizational changes at CDC to strengthen laboratory preparedness and response.